The feature requires use of

 PECL/mysqlnd_ms may inject

-Applications set an maximum age for the data they want to
+set an maximum age for the data they want to retrieve using

 The following logic is used to compute the actual TTL if caching is enabled.
 The logic takes the estimated slave lag into account for choosing a TTL.
 If, for example, there are two slaves lagging 5 and 10 seconds behind and the maximum age allowed is 60 seconds, the TTL is set to 50 seconds.
 Please note, the age setting is no more than an estimated guess.